Skip to main content

 Pre Medicine

-Pre-Medicine is a program of study, not an academic major.
-Medical school admissions committees consider applicants from a wide variety of academic backgrounds, as long as they have completed the core group of pre-med courses, including the basic preparatory work for the Medical College Admission Test (MCAT).
+Pre-Medicine is a career intention, not an academic major.
+Medical school admissions committees consider applicants from a wide variety of academic backgrounds.
+Students must complete a core group of pre-med courses, including the basic preparatory work for the Medical College Admission Test (MCAT).
 In other words, there is no “official” pre-med major.
-A student’s major should be one that the student enjoys and will support an alternative career.
-Demonstrated ability in the sciences is of greater importance to admissions committees than the chosen major or the number of science courses taken.
-There are 136 allopathic medical schools (MD) and 26 osteopathic medical schools (DO) in the United States, each taking four years to complete.
-The first two years consist of classroom and laboratory work in the basic sciences; the final two years are devoted to clinical training.
-MDs and DOs enter a residency program of three or more years directly after medical school to gain advanced clinical training in their specialty.
+A student’s major should be one that the student enjoys and will support any career of their choice.
+Demonstrated competencies in areas including interpersonal, intrapersonal, thinking and reasoning, and science are of greater importance to admissions committees than the chosen major or the number of science courses taken.
+There are two types of medical schools in the United States, allopathic medical schools (MD) and osteopathic medical schools (DO).
+Medical school education consists of classroom and laboratory instruction in the basic sciences, and clinical training.
+MDs and DOs enter a residency program of three or more years directly after medical school to gain advanced clinical training.

 Admission Requirements: